Promotion and tenure guidelines

-The School of Nursing and Health Studies (SNHS) fosters inclusive and accessible learning environments to provide a rigorous interdisciplinary education that connects engaging teaching with practical experience.
+The School of Nursing & Health Studies (SNHS) fosters inclusive and accessible learning environments to provide a rigorous interdisciplinary education that connects engaging teaching with practical experience.
 Our mission is to advance social justice, health, and nursing practice through innovative pedagogy, research and community engagement.
 Our faculty and staff recognize that health is inextricably linked to socioeconomic inequalities and inequities both locally and globally, so we work to inspire our students to engage respectfully and empathically with communities to achieve the School of Nursing & Health Studies’ Vision: to support and improve the health and well-being of diverse communities.

 Our faculty dedicates itself to student-centered success; innovative and interdisciplinary teaching, curricula, and public scholarship; community engagement; critical consciousness and reflective practice; local-to-global practice; and social justice advocacy.
 These core practices stem from the school’s professed values: